 Rubrics for Peer Review (University of Minnesota)

-This site on peer review includes a wide range of ratings instruments that can be used in peer observations, as well as reviews of syllabi and student work.
+This site on peer review includes (at the bottom of the page) a wide range of ratings instruments that can be used in peer observations, as well as reviews of syllabi and student work.

 Rubric for Evaluation of Portfolio Materials (CRLT)